mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 ## 28 August 2018 — August 2018 reviews

-### *Antichrist*, directed by Lars von Trier

-Synopsis: This is the film where Willem Dafoe's character gets his genitals crushed with a large wooden block by his wife, who then performs manual stimulation on him until he ejaculates blood.
-Later in the film, the camera zooms in on the wife's own nether regions as her character performs FGM on herself with a pair of rusty scissors.
-You also see Willem Dafoe's naked buttocks throughout the film.

-So, um, interested... anyone?

-Proper synopsis: After the tragic death of their child, an unnamed man (Willem Dafoe) and woman (Charlotte Gainsbourg) are confronted with the tidal waves of unspeakable grief.
-In order to help his wife process her immense psychological pain, the man – who is also a clinical psychologist – takes her to their old cabin in the woods to heal.
-However, there are dark primal forces at play, both in the forest itself, and within the souls of the characters as well.

-Now, I'm not normally one for extreme films.
-I don't see the appeal in "torture porn" genre flicks (*Wolf Creek*, *Hostel*, etc., etc.), nor do I lean towards exploitative art house (I have no interest in watching *Irréversible*, for instance), but ever since I watched von Trier's experimental film *Dogville* (a film set entirely on a black, minimalist stage with a punishing three hour runtime and equally punishing moral content), I felt that I needed to check out *Antichrist*.

-Despite going into this film knowing that it would contain quite intense content, I was so disturbed by the tone and visual aesthetic of the film, I had trouble sleeping for two nights.
-I'm not fucking kidding.
-It genuinely messed with me.

-But here's the odd thing: I kind of loved this film.
-Dafoe and Gainsbourg are superb leads.
-The cinematography, at times, is both disorientating and beautiful (the opening sequence, which depicts the death of their child, is aesthetically outstanding).
-It's sharply paced.
-It painfully meditates on the treatment of women in Christian tradition.
-I liked how the film culminates in a hallucinatory gnostic mythos, which almost takes on cosmic horror elements.
-I liked how it inverted not only Genesis motifs, but also Passion and Resurrection imagery.
-I've even found some Very Serious Essays written about this film by theology professors.

-But with that said, let's not forget that it is still a film that has sadomasochistic genital mutilation as a major plot device.
-It's a film about misogyny, that also struggles not to come across as misogynistic — namely, in its cruel reveal of the female protagonist's past actions and motivations.
-And a side note: The fly-on-the-wall handheld camerawork felt unintentionally hilarious in a handful of moments, reminding me of the faux-documentary style of *The Office* or *The Thick of It*.
-Plus, the epilogue scene is a tad baffling.
-Was it meant to come across as parody?
-Was von Trier just trolling?
-I can't decide.

-So is *Antichrist* a piece of sick, misogynistic troll-cinema?
-Or is it a serious work of genius?
-The answer is 'yes'.
-It has my recommendation.
-But only if you can handle very, very extreme content and a very, very naked Willem Dafoe.

 ### *One-Punch Man*, season one

 > Against boredom even gods struggle in vain.
 >
 > --- Friedrich Nietzsche

+*Existential brilliance.*

-A favourite, or so I think, of my old housemates Clare, Jack and David.
+A favourite, or so I think, of my old housemates.
 This anime is the story of Saitama, an unemployed *sararīman* who decides to become a superhero just for the fun of it.
 He has no deep motivations or internal conflicts.
 He has no unusual backstory.
 He does not train particularly hard.
 Yet, in a very short span of time, he ends up as essentially the most powerful being in the universe, able to turn gigantic monsters into crimson giblets with a single, unenthusiastic punch.
 And now he's bored and his life feels empty.

 This absurd premise provides an incredible canvas for existential pondering.
 Ennui and malaise circle this show like insatiable sharks.
 The show presents a host of colourful side characters that stand up to insurmountable challenge, only for their valour to be revealed as illusory when Saitama steps in to punch their obstacles away in an instant.
 The show depicts an array of villains with fiendish abilities who, an *augenblick* after being introduced, are reduced to raining viscera with a single knuckle sandwich.